wpengine/wpe-search-DEPRECATED/readme.txt

 configuring single site and multi-site cross-site search are slightly different.

 = Single Site =
-1. Activate the plugin.
-2. Define the constant `EP_HOST` in your wp-config.php file with the connection (and port) of your Elasticsearch application.
-3. Using WP-CLI, do an initial sync (with mapping) with your ES server by running: `wp elasticpress index --setup`.

-= Multi-site Cross-site Search =
-1. Network activate the plugin
+1. Activate the plugin with WP-CLI.
+Remember to use the "--network" flag for multi-site installs: `wp plugin activate ElasticPressForWPEngine [--network]`
-2. Define the constant `EP_HOST` in your wp-config.php file with the connection (and port) of your Elasticsearch application.
+2. Configure the host of your Elasticsearch server: `wp ep4wpe set-host 192.168.50.4`
-3. Using WP-CLI, do an initial sync (with mapping) with your ES server by running: `wp elasticpress index --setup --network-wide`.
+3. Do an initial sync (with mapping) with your ES server by running: `wp elasticpress index --setup [--network-wide]`.
+Again, use the optional flag for multi-site installs.

 == Changelog ==

+= 1.2.1 =
+* Elasticsearch host and port are configured using the Settings API.
+* More-like-this API functionality is exposed via a Related Posts widget.

 = 1.2 =
 * Allow number of shards and replicas to be configurable.